-- The TAC is advised to accept no more than a few ToO proposals per year, all ranked according to their scientific merit as any other proposal. - A ToO will displace another observation if the latter can be rescheduled by the ISOC and MOC.
+- The TAC is advised to accept no more than typically a dozen ToO proposals per year, all ranked according to their scientific merit as any other proposal. - A ToO will displace another observation if the latter can be rescheduled by the ISOC and MOC.
 In some cases, normal observations can be pushed back to the next AO observation cycle.
 KP observations are more difficult to displace given their importance and inherent difficulty in rescheduling. - The proposer is responsible for requestingvi the ToO when the trigger event occurs. - The request is made by submitting a ToO notification using the ISOC ToO Alert web page (see above).
-If the request concerns a ToO which is not covered by an existing accepted ToO proposals, then this request will - if accepted for scheduling - be included in the ISOC v A proposal for a ToO observation can be submitted during the normal AO process, in anticipation of the event.
+If the request concerns a ToO which is not covered by an existing accepted ToO proposals, then this request will if accepted for scheduling be included in the ISOC proposal database, allowing the tracking, documenting and time-line inclusion of ToO requests, in the same manner as for the proposals accepted by the TAC during the AO cycle.

+&lt;sup>v A proposal for a ToO observation can be submitted during the normal AO process, in anticipation of the event.
 If accepted, its execution can be requested if its trigger criteria have been met.

-vi A request for a ToO observation is understood to be made after a scientific event occurred which may justify such an observation.
+&lt;sup>vi A request for a ToO observation is understood to be made after a scientific event occurred which may justify such an observation.
 The occurrence of this event may or may not match an existing proposal, i.e., requests for ToO not covered by the database of accepted ToO proposals are possible.